 Those who have been there usually describe the Eternity Fjord near Maniitsoq in breathless and awed tones.
 “One of the most beautiful fjords in all of Greenland” is a common narrative, and I couldn’t wait to experience it for myself.

-I was at the harbour in Maniitsoq a little before 8am for our full-day excursion to the end of eternity and back.
+I was at the harbor in Maniitsoq a little before 8 am for our full-day excursion to the end of eternity and back.
 The Targas used by Maniitsoq Tour Boats are very comfortable (I’d done the 4hr trip from Nuuk to Maniitsoq the day before), and I was looking forward to my next sailing adventure.

 To be honest, the weather wasn’t brilliant, but it did look like it might be OK where we were heading.

 It is quite a long way from Maniitsoq to the entrance to the Eternity Fjord – which is actually much closer to the settlement of Kangaamiut.
 For 1.5 hours we sailed through the fog as we kept our fingers and toes crossed that it would lift by the time we got there.

 The views and glaciers of the Eternity Fjord

 Fortunately, we were in luck and broke free from the enshrouding mist just as we turned the first major corner of the fjord.

 Ahead of us, the sky was blue and the views spectacular!
 Tall jagged peaks dropping straight into the fjord (this region is a mecca for heli-skiing and ski touring)